 In 2000, after twenty-two years working for Walla Walla County as a planner and Planning Director, Darcey took the position of General Manager at Woodward Canyon.
-Over the years she has been very involved in the community serving on a number of boards and advisory committees, including the Downtown Walla Walla Foundation, Planned Parenthood of Walla Walla, the American Association of University Women, United Way of Walla Walla, the Walla Walla Public School District's Facilities and Math Curriculum committees, the founding Walla Walla Valley Wine Alliance Board and was former Chair of the Carnegie Art Center Trustees.
+Over the years she has been very involved in the community serving on a number of boards and advisory committees, including the Downtown Walla Walla Foundation, Planned Parenthood of Walla Walla, the American Association of University Women, United Way of Walla Walla, the Walla Walla Public School District's Facilities and Math Curriculum committees, on the founding Walla Walla Valley Wine Alliance Board and was former Chair of the Carnegie Art Center Trustees.
 She is currently serving as a Trustee of Walla Walla Community College.

 Kevin Mott graduated from The College of Idaho with a degree in Chemistry.
 He began his career in the wine industry in 1986 at Ste.
 Chapelle Winery in Caldwell, Idaho, progressing from Cellar Worker and Laboratory Technician to Winemaker.
 In 1999 he was responsible for the development of Chalone Wine Group's Sagelands Vineyard in Washington's Yakima Valley and acted as General Manager and Winemaker until moving to Canoe Ridge Vineyard in 2002.
 Mott served as Winemaker there, overseeing both winery and vineyard operations.
 He came to Woodward Canyon in the summer of 2003 as Winemaker.
 In 2011, Kevin became a shareholder in Woodward Canyon.

-Rafa Sifuentes, Assistant Winemaker (middle):
+Rafa Sifuentes, Assistant Winemaker:

 Rafa started his long career at Woodward Canyon working in the Estate Vineyard, which he continues to help manage today.
-Rafa was Cellar Master for 16 years before being promoted to Assitant Winemaker in 2018.
+Rafa was Cellar Master for 16 years before being promoted to Assistant Winemaker in 2018.
 Rafa and his wife have three beautiful children.

-Sales and Administration:
+Sales and Administration Team

-Jaymee Leamer, Controller:
+Jaymee Leamer, Chief Financial Officer:

 Jaymee received her BBA from Pacific Union College and started her career as a tax accountant at Dillwood, Burkel and Sully.
 After her three years in the public tax accounting field, Jaymee decided it was time for a change of scenery and chose to move into the wine industry.
 She began working at Woodward Canyon in 2012 and has been enjoying learning all there is to know about wine.
-In addition to accounting, Jaymee enjoys cooking, and horseback riding and spending time with her amazing family and friends.
+In addition to accounting, Jaymee enjoys cooking, horseback riding and spending time with her amazing family and friends.

 Selena Kritsonis, Director of National Sales: